 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
 As of December 31, 2020, after giving effect to the Transaction as described above, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.4 trillion.

-The Fund's annual report covering the fiscal period ended December 31 provides information regarding the basis for the Trustees' approval of the Fund's investment advisory agreement.
+Each Fund's semiannual report covering the fiscal period ended June 30 will provide information regarding the basis for the Directors' approval of the investment advisory agreement.